-My name is Tyler Morris and I'm a part-time senior computer information systems & technology student at the University of Pittsburgh at Bradford.
+My name is Tyler Morris and I'm a graduate of the computer information systems & technology program at the University of Pittsburgh at Bradford.
 I began my undergraduate career in 2011, after graduating from Bradford Area High School.

 During my time at the University of Pittsburgh at Bradford, I have been actively involved on campus as a student leader.
 I have served in various positions including the Vice President and later President of the Pride Alliance, a student organization focused on supporting LGBTQ+ students.
-I've served as a student representative on our campus President's Diversity Committee and on our Faculty/Staff LGBTQ+ Advisory Committee.
+After graduation I began serving as an alumni advisor to the Pride Alliance.
+While in school, I served as a student representative on our campus President's Diversity Committee and on our Faculty/Staff LGBTQ+ Advisory Board.
 It is my mission to spread awareness of the issues facing the LGBTQ+ community, to encourage acceptance, and to strive for diversity & inclusion on campus & in the community.

 Off campus I am currently serving as a volunteer for the Myasthenia Gravis Hope Foundation as one of their Ambassadors of Hope.
 It is my mission to be a source of hope and encouragement for people, like me, with a rare neuromuscular/autoimmune disease called myasthenia gravis.
 It is my duty to share my story as a disabled, chronically ill college student to provide hope to other chronically ill college students.